On the Hardness of Energy Minimisation for Crystal Structure Prediction

-The most popular function for crystal structure prediction, which will be focused on in this paper, is the \emph{Buckingham-Coulomb} potential \cite{buckingham1938classical}, which is the sum of the Buckingham and Coulomb potentials.
-The Coulomb potential for a pair of ions $i,j$ is defined as $U^C_{ij}=\frac{q_i q_j}{r_{ij}}$, where $r_{ij}$ is the Euclidean distance between the ions.
-The Buckingham potential for a pair of ions $i,j$, $U^B_{ij}$, is defined by four parameters.
-These are the distance and the three force field parameters, $A_{S(i),S(j)}$, $B_{S(i),S(j)}$, $C_{S(i),S(j)}$, which are dependent on the specie of the ions.
-It should be noted that all three parameters are positive values.
-The energy is calculated as $U^B_{ij} = \frac{A_{S(i),S(j)}}{e^{B_{S(i),S(j)} r_{ij}}} - \frac{C_{S(i),S(j)}}{r_{ij}^6}$.
-Therefore the Buckingham-Coulomb potential is given by
+One of the most common functions for crystal structure prediction is the \emph{Buckingham-Coulomb} potential \cite{buckingham1938classical}, which is the sum of the Buckingham potential and the Coulomb potential.
+The Coulomb potential for a pair of ions $i,j$ is defined as $U^C(i,j) =\frac{q_i q_j}{r_{ij}}$, where $r_{ij}$ is the Euclidean distance between the ions.
+The Buckingham potential, $U^B(i,j)$, for a pair of ions $i,j$ is defined by four parameters: the distance between the ions, $r_{ij}$, and the three force field parameters, $A_{i,j}$, $B_{i,j}$, $C_{i,j} \in \mathbb{R}$, defined by the species of the ions.
+Note that all three parameters are positive values.
+The energy is calculated as $U^B(i,j) = \frac{A_{i,j}}{e^{B_{i,j} \cdot r_{ij}}} - \frac{C_{i,j}}{r_{ij}^6}$.
+The {\bf Buckingham-Coulomb potential} is given by: